peardeck/code-challenge-sre-test/README.md

 # The Task

+You will be provided with a static Google JSON authentication key for using `gcloud` and Terraform commands.
+No need for shared Terraform state - please commit your state file alongside your Terraform code if you opt to use Terraform.

 Your task is to:

 - Serve a basic HTTP response with a load balancer.
 We use GKE so you can elect to use an ingress controller or a simple HTTP `LoadBalancer` service.
 Use `strm/helloworld-http` (https://hub.docker.com/r/strm/helloworld-http) as your HTTP server - no need to modify the image or anything.